Biological Bone Augmentation (Bone Harvesting and Transplantation of Autogenous Bone)

 Two implants are placed freehandedly at the desired position.

-Bone is harvested from inside of the mouth and “bone shells” are created from these.
+Autogenous bone (100%) onlay blocks are harvested from inside of the mouth and “bone shells” are created from them.
 The “bone shells” are then cut into smaller sections and made to fit and follow the curvature of the bone.
 They are used as wall barriers and help to contain bone particles that are made to a smaller size.

-Bone particles (of sizes 250 microns – 1 mm), which are also harvested from inside of the mouth, are packed into the spaces within the “bone shells”.
+Autogenous (100%) bone chip and particulate particles (of sizes 250 microns – 1 mm and at 1 – 2mm, respectively), that are also harvested from inside of the mouth, are packed into the spaces within the “bone shells”.
 Excess bone particles are added around the implant sites.